Pelvic inflammatory disease

 Key points about pelvic inflammatory disease

-• Common symptoms include lower abdominal (tummy) pain, abnormal vaginal bleeding or discharge, pain during sex, fever, nausea or vomiting.
+• Common symptoms include lower abdominal (tummy) pain, abnormal vaginal bleeding or discharge, pain during sex, and fever, nausea or vomiting.

 Confident woman wearing glasses with arms crossed